siduction/sidu-manual/data/en/0200-isos_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC2**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links
-+ check extern links (there was'nt any)
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % ISO images

 # ISO images

-This section contains information and notes about the
+This section contains informations and notes to the

 + [Content of the live ISO](0201-cd-content_en.md#content-of-the-live-iso), available variants, system requirements, applications and utilities, and disclaimer.